IanLynnEE/machine-learning-practice/hw03/README.md

 #### Increase Layers

-The shape of the decision region is relatively simple with 2 layers and 5 units, as above shows .
+The shape of the decision region is relatively simple with 2 layers and 5 units, as the above shows.
 When I use 3 layers, the decision region seems to be more complicated.
 It does not guarantee a better result, but I find it usually performs better than the average case of 2 layers.

 ![3-5-1000-decision-compare](images/3-5-1000/decision_boundary_compare.png)

 The better performance comes with the cost of the need for a larger dataset.
-The 3 layers network needs more epochs to train, and the times of re-using data increase.
+The 3 layers network needs more epochs to train, and the number of times reusing data increases.
 This will raise the concern of overfitting.

 The 3 layers network should be enough, but I try the 4 layers to check the shape of the decision region.
 The accuracy can hit 96.6%, and the shape now has even sharper corners.

 ![3-5-1000-overfitting_4-5-1000-decision](images/3-5-1000/overfitting_with_4-5-1000-decision_boundary.png)

-<div style="text-align: center"><p><font size=1>▲The 3 layers network overfitting (left) &emsp;&emsp;&emsp;&emsp;▲ The 4 layers network has sharper corners (right)</font></p></div>
+<div style="text-align: center"><p><font size=1>▲The 3 layers network overfitting (left) &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;▲ The 4 layers network has sharper corners (right)</font></p></div>

 #### Increase Units